Welcome to the website of poet Pascale Petit.

 Forward Meet the Poet7 – 7.45pm BST Tuesday 1 September 2020 Pascale Petit, read from Tiger Girl, and was in conversation with Kim Moore, one of the judges for the Forward Prize Best Collection shortlist.
 Zoom online event.
 Booking £3 HERE

-Launch of Tiger Girl 7pm to 8pm Tuesday 8 September Pascale Petit launched Tiger Girl, along with Wayne-Holloway Smith and Phoebe Stuckes who also launched their new poetry collections on Tuesday 8th September from 7pm to 8pm BST.
-Hosted by editor Neil Astley, this free event was streamed live through the Bloodaxe Books YouTube channel and can now be viewed.
+Launch of Tiger Girl 7pm to 8pm Tuesday 8 September 2020 Pascale Petit launched Tiger Girl, along with Wayne-Holloway Smith and Phoebe Stuckes, who also launched their new poetry collections, Tuesday 8 September 7pm BST.
+Hosted by editor Neil Astley, this was streamed live through the Bloodaxe Books YouTube channel and can now be viewed.
 Here is a 15 minute clip of Pascale’s reading:

 Pascale Petit’s collection Tiger Girl was shortlisted for Best Collection, in the 2020 Forward Prize for Poetry.
 Here she reads her poem ‘Jungle Owlet’ during the online awards event in October 2020.